microsoft/fast/.github/pull_request_template.md

 Search open/closed issues before submitting.
 Someone may have pushed the same thing before!

 Provide a summary of your changes in the title field above.
-For guidance on title formatting, see the comment at the bottom of this template.
 -->

 # Pull Request